SafeSourcing Blog

 With the above very hi level calculations, let’s go back to the original premise of where a company should get started.
 This authors answer is actually everywhere.
 You should use these tools in the form of e-procurement to standardize the way you conduct sourcing.
 Maybe you’ll drive $41.5M in savings from both direct and indirect areas.

-If you’d like to understand an easy six step process to accomplish these types of results without adding staff, please contact us at SafeSourcing.
+If you’d like to understand an easy six step process in order to accomplish these types of results without adding to your staff, please contact a SafeSourcing Customer Services Account Manager.

 We look forward to and appreciate your comments.